 What Is it?
 Wednesday: Flaxseed 101 + Flax Egg ReplacerBy: Cassidy Stockton | January 22 2014

-We are very excited to bring you What is it Wednesdays!
+We are very excited to bring you What Is it Wednesdays!
 Every other Wednesday, we'll explore a different ingredient or product in depth.
-We'll be covering the benefits, uses and common misconceptions about each.
+We'll be covering the benefits, uses, and common misconceptions about each.
 If you have any requests, leave them in the comments and we'll work them into the schedule.

 Thanks, again!
 Look forward in hearing your response.

 That is fantastic!
 We're so happy to hear this.

 Is there really no difference in the nutritional value between brown flaxseed meal and golden flaxseed meal?

 It’s a bit confusing on which to buy...
 Patty